Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Introduction

 \section{Introduction}

-The equilibration and the thermalization of an isolated quantum system are fundamental for understanding the emergence of quantum statistical mechanics from unitary quantum mechanics.
-The eigenstate thermalization hypothesis (ETH) \cite{Rigol16, Deu18}, that the expectation values of quantum observables in an energy eigenstate should approximately coincide with the thermal expectation values, provides a possible mechanism for the thermalization of an isolated quantum system.
-In the original proposal by Deutsch and Srednicki \cite{Deu91,Sre94,Sre99}, a random perturbation is added to a closed quantum system, and the ETH holds if the perturbed system becomes chaotic.
-This randomness makes it difficult to understand its physical origin and mathematical description.
+The equilibration and thermalization of isolated quantum systems are central to understanding how quantum statistical mechanics emerges from unitary quantum dynamics.
+The eigenstate thermalization hypothesis (ETH) \cite{Rigol16, Deu18} proposes that expectation values of quantum observables in energy eigenstates should approximate thermal values, providing a potential thermalization mechanism.
+Deutsch's foundational work \cite{Deu91} introduced random perturbations to closed quantum systems, suggesting ETH validity under chaotic dynamics.
+Srednicki's later formulation using Berry's conjecture \cite{ Sre94, Sre99} also assumes that the eigenstates of the system (i.e., the wavefunctions) are superposition of random plane waves.
+While these randomness-based frameworks successfully derive thermalization, they risk obscuring the underlying physical origins of thermalization phenomena.

-In many studies of the ETH, for example, \cite{BKL10,Mori,LY15,T16,IKS17,DLL18,KS20,MB21,MVY22}, one does not presume the random energy perturbations, or simply the random Hamiltonians, but tries to derive the statistical properties solely from quantum properties.
-They are dedicated to proving the so called “strong (weak) ETH”, which states all (almost all) energy eigenstates have thermal properties when considering local observables.
-The strong ETH postulates that the local distinguishability between the eigenstate and some universal density matrix decreases exponentially with system size.
-And it is generally believed that it does not apply to integrable systems and many-body localized systems.
-The weak ETH focuses on eigenstate typicality, which postulates that the average distinguishability between the eigenstate and canonical ensemble decreases algebraically with system size.
-And it can be proved for generic translationally invariant systems including integrable systems \cite{Mori,IKS17,KS20}.
+Subsequent ETH studies \cite{BKL10, Mori, LY15, T16, IKS17, DLL18, KS20, MB21, MVY22} abandoned random Hamiltonian assumptions, instead deriving statistical properties from quantum principles.
+These investigations focus on demonstrating ``strong (weak) ETH".
+The strong (weak) ETH posits that all (or almost all) energy eigenstates exhibit thermal properties with respect to local observables, and it postulates that the local distinguishability between an eigenstate and a universal density matrix decreases exponentially with system size.
+It is generally believed that strong ETH does not apply to integrable or many-body localized systems.
+By contrast, the weak ETH emphasizes eigenstate typicality \cite{LY15}, where average distinguishability between an eigenstate and the canonical ensemble decays exponentially or algebraically with system size.
+Notably, weak ETH can be proven for generic translation-invariant systems, including integrable cases \cite{Mori, IKS17, KS20}.